ctf0/Seti_UX/README.md

 3. Better support for Python.

-4. Add some previews. (any PRs are highly appreciated).
+4. Add some previews. (any Help is highly appreciated).

 5. Cleanup the scheme file and make it smaller.